-Therefore, PCSAO, along with the County Commissioners Association of Ohio, respectfully requests that the Senate Health Committee address this funding gap and provide an additional \$50 million per year to the State Child Protection Allocation found within ODJFS ALI 600523.This funding is critical so that Ohio's county PCSAs can successfully implement the newly established Kinship Support Program, the Family First Act, and the proposed transformational efforts within HB 110.
+Therefore, PCSAO, along with the County Commissioners Association of Ohio, respectfully requests that the Senate Finance Committee address these funding gaps and provide an additional \$50 million per year to the State Child Protection Allocation found within ODJFS ALI 600523.
+This funding is critical so that Ohio's county PCSAs can successfully implement the newly established Kinship Support Program, the Family First Act, and the proposed transformational efforts within HB 110.